 Visit Chinchero Archaeological Site

-One of the archaeological sites included on the boleto turistico is Chinchero.
-You might not have heard of Chinchero because it lacks the popularity that the other archaeological sites have, but it turned out to be one of my favorite sites in the Sacred Valley.
-I almost considered skipping it but decided that I wanted to get as much of my money’s worth from my tourist ticket and paid a visit on my last day in Cusco.
+One of the lesser-known archaeological sites included on the boleto turistico is Chinchero.
+You might not have heard of Chinchero but it turned out to be one of my favorite sites in the Sacred Valley.
+I almost considered skipping it but decided that I wanted to get as much of my money’s worth from my tourist ticket as possible.
 I thought I would be tired of ruins by this point but Chinchero was seriously impressive.
 Located about halfway between Cusco and Urubamba, Chinchero is a great stop on your Sacred Valley circuit.

 Hike From Chinchero To Urquillos

 Aside from exploring the village and ruins of Chinchero, one can also make the hike from Chinchero to Urquillos.
-The mostly downhill hike boasts absolutely stunning scenery, making it one of the best day hikes you can do in the Sacred Valley.
-On a clear day, this Qhapaq Nan (Inca trail) gives you unbeatable views of the snowy mountains and valleys that undoubtedly played a part in what made the Inca view this region as sacred.
-The hike takes around four hours to get from Chinchero to the small village of Urquillos.
+The mostly downhill hike boasts absolutely stunning scenery, making it one of the best day hikes in the Sacred Valley.
+On a clear day, this Qhapaq Nan (Inca trail) gives you unbeatable views of the snowy mountains that undoubtedly played a part in why the Inca viewed this region as sacred.
+It takes about four hours to get from Chinchero to the small village of Urquillos.
 This quiet town is easily one of the most scenic little villages in the Sacred Valley.

 Go Shopping At Pisac’s Sunday Market